 - connect with the university community and beyond on conversations and initiatives involving writing, rhetoric, and literacy practices

-The first-year writing program believes that students should have a voice in the decision made to place them in either ENGL 1050: Thought and Writing or ENGL 1000: The Writing Process.
-Accordingly, the program has adopted a self-direct placement process that lets students determine the most appropriate writing class for them given their personal experiences writing, their standardized test scores, and their conversations with campus academic advising staff.
+The first-year writing program believes that students should have a voice in the decision made to place them in either ENGL 1050: Foundations in Written Communication or the linked sections of ENGL 1050: Foundations in Written Communication and ENGL 1040: Writing Studies Lab.
+Accordingly, the program has adopted a self-direct placement process that lets students determine the most appropriate writing class for them given their personal experiences writing and their conversations with campus academic advising staff.

-Students enrolled in ENGL 1050 "Thought and Writing" must purchase three materials for the course.
-Two textbooks have been customized especially for students enrolled in English 1050 have been selected for use across all sections of “Thought and Writing” and one subscription to an online writing review platform is also required.
+Students enrolled in ENGL 1050: Foundations in Written Communication must purchase one textbook for the course.
+This textbook has been customized especially for students enrolled in English 1050 will be used across all sections of Foundations in Written Communication.
+A required $20 course fee covers the price of an online writing review platform and other course costs.
 These materials and their purchasing options are detailed below.

 Student Writer Success Resources